Tuesday, December 15, 2020

 (10 episodes, 60 pages; Number 32 in sequence)

 The Basics: The Sovs are back!
 Sov agent/assassin Pasha is sent to Mega City 1 to snare Vienna Dredd, with the aim of getting Dredd himself.
-But, unlike previous 'Vienna is kidnapped' storyline the Satanist, this tale follows the mechanics of the wooing/kidnap stage far more closely.
+But, unlike previous 'Vienna is kidnapped' storyline, the not-quite epic-length the Satanist, this tale follows the mechanics of the wooing/kidnap stage far more closely.
 Dredd, with the help of his 'family' and Justice Dept friends, investigate the situation, but will it be in time to save Vienna?

 This is also known as 'that epic where Judge Rico got his jaw blown off,